multifacet/0sim-workspace/README.md

       1024-1027GB machines boot and run indicates that this is not a hardware limitation.

+- Unable to boot large multicore target.
+    - Cause: This also happens with stock KVM.
+We suspect this is due to some sort of hardware timeout when KVM emulates devices during boot, but we are not really sure.
+    - Disabling TSC offsetting during target boot can solve this in some cases.

 # List of `runner` Experiments

 The `runner` has a bunch of subcommands (see `./runner help`) to do different